CityofToronto/bdit_data-sources/volumes/ecocounter/readme.md

 ### `ecocounter.counts_unfiltered`
-CAUTION: Use VIEW `ecocounter.counts` instead to see data only for sites verified by a human.
+CAUTION: Use VIEW `ecocounter.counts` instead to see only data that has been screened for
+* manually validated sites
+* manually validated flows
+* absence of manually identified anomalous ranges (in the `do-not-use` `problem_level`)

 This Table contains the actual binned counts for ecocounter flows.
 Please note that bin size varies for older data, so averaging these numbers may not be straightforward.